About the DMZ

 The DMZ has been the scene of many tense stand-offs between the North and South with soldiers eyeballing each other across the demarcation line.
 Thankfully, in recent years the situation has improved drastically as tensions have eased between the two Koreas.
 The Panmunjom DMZ is considered one of the most iconic landmarks in Asia.

 Having visited North Korea once before for a day trip, I was keen to explore the country further.
 The tour would include a train ride across the country to the capital Pyongyang, the DMZ and the town of Kaesong.

 After an action-packed few days in Pyongyang, we left the Ryangang Hotel early for the 3-hour drive south to the border.
-We made a quick pit-stop at the “Monument to the Three Point Charter to Reunification” otherwise known as the Reunification Arch.
+We made a quick pit-stop at the “Monument to the Three-Point Charter to Reunification” otherwise known as the Reunification Arch.

-After a ten-minute stop we were soon on our way again.
+After a ten-minute stop, we were soon on our way again.
 It was fascinating to get a real glimpse of rural North Korea as we passed through farmland and small villages.

 Motorway Services – North Korean Style